 The Asian art collection is one of the oldest in Canada, and indeed in North America.
 Comprising over 6,000 objects, it illustrates the artistic production of numerous periods and regions.
 It has also played an important part in the history of the collections.
 The first objects to enter the MMFA testify to the interest taken by Montrealers in Asian art at the turn of the twentieth century.

-The collection of Chinese art, represented by a display of over 200 objects, has been enriched by the rediscovery of numerous items in our reserves, by some recent acquisitions (the blue-and-white min yao ceramics donated by Madame Zhang Zhimei, the impressive alcove bed gifted by Yvonne Callaway Smith and Milo S. Smith) and the major loans from the Arthur M. Sackler Foundation in New York and by passionate Montreal collectors, including Blema and Arnold Steinberg and Nicol Guérin.
+The collection of Chinese art, represented by a display of over 100 objects, has been enriched by the rediscovery of numerous items in our reserves, by some recent acquisitions (the blue-and-white min yao ceramics donated by Madame Zhang Zhimei, the impressive alcove bed gifted by Yvonne Callaway Smith and Milo S. Smith) and ceramics from the Eastern Han Dynasty (25-220 AD) donated by the Guerin-van Oenen family.

 Thanks to the richness and variety of its collection of Japanese art, the Museum has been able to focus on specific themes related to the Edo culture and society (1615-1868) – the serenity sought by the Samurai in troubled times and the detailed attention paid to nature.
 The kogo or incense boxes on display, which came from the unequalled collection of almost 3,000 pieces that once belonged to French statesman Georges Clemenceau (1841-1929), make this collection almost unique.

 The African art collection comprises 565 pieces, most from sub-Saharan Africa.
 It was started in 1940 by curator F. Cleveland Morgan, who purchased the first African artifact for the Museum: a bronze mask from Benin.
 The collection was significantly expanded in 1975 by a donation of some 500 objects collected by the Jesuit priest Ernest Gagnon.